What do you want to learn?

 “In my eyes, ShipBob is competing against the Amazons of the world.
 Not only are they very cost-competitive and quick, they actually care.”

 Distributed inventory and 2-day shipping

 Unlike Amazon, ShipBob lets each merchant decide how to distribute their inventory rather than deciding for them.
-We also provide free analytics and reporting tools to show you which of our fulfillment center(s) would save you the most money based on historical order data.
+We also provide free analytics and reporting tools to show you which of our fulfilment centre(s) would save you the most money based on historical order data.

-Like Amazon Multi-Channel Fulfillment, we offer a 2-Day Express Shipping Program that leverages ground shipping services along with UPS 2-day air, you can now offer 2-day shipping at prices lower than expedited shipping to all zip codes in the continental US.
+Like Amazon Multi-Channel Fulfilment, we offer a 2-Day Express Shipping Program that leverages ground shipping services along with UPS 2-day air, you can now offer 2-day shipping at prices lower than expedited shipping to all postcodes in the continental US.
 This has helped our merchants reduce cart abandonment by 18% and increase their average order value by 97%.

 ShipBob’s 2-Day Express Shipping increased our AOV by 97% — from $75 to $148.
 And we were able to scale our business from $300,000 in sales per year to over $1.1M.